 Winter weather can be rough on beaches, roads, and park facilities.
 Be sure to call ahead to check current conditions and closures.
 During your visit, heed any posted warning signs.

-This article was first published in Spring 2017.
+This article was first published in Spring 2017 and last updated in February 2020.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.